 - Committing fraud during Eliquis testing

 - Causing patient injuries and deaths as a result of these acts and omissions

-All three new generation blood thinners—Eliquis, Xarelto, and Pradaxa—have been the targets of bleeding side effect lawsuits.
+Both new generation blood thinners—Eliquis and Pradaxa—have been the targets of bleeding side effect lawsuits.
 More than 4,000 Pradaxa lawsuits settled in 2014 for $650 million.

-It costs nothing to have your claim reviewed, and you pay nothing unless we win your case.
-To get started, contact ClassAction.com.
+It costs nothing to have your claim reviewed, and you pay nothing unless our attorneys win your case.
+To date, we have secured $4 billion for our clients.